-The Geometric finds, which indicate the possible existence of two small temples, are limited, and there is even less evidence for the seventh century BC.
-By contrast, the sixth century BC was a period of development witnessed by the findings from temples and public buildings.
+The Geometric finds, which indicate the possible existence of two small temples, are limited, and there is even less evidence for the 7th-century BCE.
+By contrast, the 6th century BCE was a period of development witnessed by the findings from temples and public buildings.

-Elis thrived in the Early Roman period and enjoyed numerous privileges because of its role in the organization of the Olympic Games.
+Ancient Elis thrived in the Early Roman period and enjoyed numerous privileges because of its role in the organization of the Olympic Games.
 It was greatly influenced by Roman civilization and developed a multi-cultural identity due to the various ethnic groups, particularly Romans, living there.

 The barbarian invasions of Late Antiquity did not spare Elis.
-The city was raided by the Heruli (267 AD), the Visigoths (395 AD), and the Vandals (467 AD) before it was destroyed by two earthquakes in the 6th century CE.
+The city was raided by the Heruli in 267 CE, the Visigoths in 395 CE, and the Vandals in 467 CE, before it was destroyed by two earthquakes in the 6th century CE.